• Skip to primary navigation

 Planting Pickling Cucumbers in a Bottomless Pot

 So we put a stick into the ground right next to the pot to mark the base of each plant.
 Now we can water the pot at the root and do not have to guess where the roots are.
-By the way, we will prune the seedlings back to one plant per pot as soon as they are established.
+By the way, we prune the cucumber seedlings back to one plant per pot as soon as they are established.

 Preparing the bottomless pots